 I’ve also been writing since a young age.
 Once, a story I sent to a Scholastic National contest ended up winning 2nd rank.
 Next thing I get called to a Scholastic book-signing ceremony.
 My first touch of fame!
-Writing classes at John Hopkins online program also helped.
 I decided to write about my Quest for I believe it’s important for me to keep a log of my journey – like Captain Kirk in Star Trek.
 When I arrive, it’s the journey that’ll fondly remind me of how interesting, hard and meaningful it was to get there.
 Perseverance leaves a long trail to write about.
 I don’t wish to forget the details.
 One thing about Chess is that it makes one travel widely, and often to places we may never think of going.
 My engagement with Chess is a period of discovery, both on-and-off the board.

 Along the way, this blog may perhaps help other young chess enthusiasts who can relate to this and find themselves in similar situations.
 I’ve made many mistakes and learnt many hard lessons; but there are good moments and there are bad moments in Chess.
 Like Life’s Ups and Downs!
 Just reading about others can help players too; make them realize that they are not the only ones who lost a winning game A chess player always keeps trying to get better.
 That’s a chess enthusiast!
 No loss can beat us if we learn from it.
 I always keep that in mind.

 I’m passionate about football too, and started an NFL Weekly with my picks for the 2012-13 season.
 But, it takes a lot of time and I kinda fell behind when I was playing chess tournaments.
-I guess I’ll have to find a better strategy for the next season – you know there is so much analysis in play-making and play-calling in football.
+You know there is so much analysis in play-making and play-calling in football.
 I like to listen to the interesting names for different plays when they’re being called on the field, and try to decode them.
 That’s pretty cool to me.